Click to zoom

 - Start date: 16 December (user notifications began earlier via in-app prompts and email).

 - Mic access: Microphones only activate with explicit permission and when a feature requires it.
-Still — people conflate convenience with consent; watch the messaging.
+Still — people conflate convenience with consent; watch the messaging and your consent copy.

 Questions marketers will ask